All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: The SIRIUS package

 SIRIUS can be interfaced directly with both existing FLAPW/APW+$lo$ codes and with PW-PP codes as a \textit{DFT library}.
-We discuss that use of SIRIUS elsewhere \cite{computation10030043}.
-Though that was the originally intended primary usage SIRIUS does have basic FLAPW/LAPW+$lo$ stand-alone capability.
-The present study investigates its benefits to large-scale magnetic system calculations in that form.
+We have presented an example of such use elsewhere \cite{computation10030043}.
+Though that was the originally intention for the primary usage of SIRIUS, it turns out to have some limitations imposed by design incompatibilities structured into the host code.
+However, SIRIUS does have basic FLAPW/LAPW+$lo$ stand-alone capability.
+Thus there is opportunity to see what benefits can be gained for large-scale magnetic system calculations in that mode of SIRIUS usage.

-The SIRIUS package is written in C++ in combination with the CUDA \cite{cudaToolKit} backend to provide the following features: (1) low-level support such as pointer arithmetic and type casting as well as high-level abstractions such as classes and template meta-programming; (2) easy interoperability between C++ and widely used Fortran90; (3) full support from the standard template library (STL) \cite{cpp_stl_lib}; (4) easy integration with the CUDA nvcc compiler \cite{cuda_nvcc_compiler}.
-The SIRIUS code provides dedicated API functions to interface to QuantumEspresso and \textit{exciting}.
+A few details about SIRIUS are relevant.
+It is written in C++ along with the CUDA \cite{cudaToolKit} backend to provide several features: (1) low-level support such as pointer arithmetic and type casting as well as high-level abstractions such as classes and template meta-programming; (2) easy interoperability between C++ and widely used Fortran90; (3) full support from the standard template library (STL) \cite{cpp_stl_lib}; (4) easy integration with the CUDA nvcc compiler \cite{cuda_nvcc_compiler}.
+Though not relevant here, SIRIUS provides dedicated API functions for interfacing to the QuantumEspresso and \textit{exciting} codes.

-Importantly for large-system calculations, SIRIUS is designed and implemented with both task distribution and data (large array) distribution in mind.
-Virtually all KS electronic structure calculations rely at minimum on two basic functionalities: distributed complex matrix-matrix multiplication ({\tt pzgemm} in LAPACK) and a distributed generalized eigenvalue solver ({\tt pzhegvx} also in LAPACK).
+Motivated by the demands of large-system calculations, SIRIUS is designed and implemented with both task distribution and data (large array) distribution in mind.
+Note that typical KS calculations in a basis set rely on two basic functionalities, distributed complex matrix-matrix multiplication ({\tt pzgemm} in LAPACK \cite{LAPACK_129995}) and a distributed generalized eigenvalue solver ({\tt pzhegvx} also in LAPACK).
 SIRIUS handles these two major tasks with data distribution and multiple levels of task distribution.

-The eigenvalue solver deserves scrutiny.
-Development of \textit{exciting} revealed that considerable changes in code were required to scale the calculation to a larger number of distributed tasks, for example, by making the code switchable from LAPACK to ScaLAPACK.
-This can be seen by comparing the task distribution and data distribution of the base ground state subroutine in recent versions of \textit{exciting} (version Nitrogen for example) and ELK (version 5.2.14 or earlier version for example).
-Evidently the ELK developer team had emphasized physics features and functionalities rather than adding support for ScaLAPACK.
-The situation is similar with Exciting-Plus \cite{ExcitingPlus}; it has only LAPACK support and does not have data distribution of large arrays.